 #7 Hyaluronic Acid

 Bee Naturals Products that contain Hyaluronic Acid.
-Hyaluronic Serum, Hydrating Facial Freshener Hand & Body Nectar, Ultra AA Serum, CC Serum, Oil-Free Moisturizer, Rose Geranium Moisture Veil, Oil Free Night Repair Creme, Queen Bee Ultimate Eye Serum, Rejuvenating Creme Cleanser, MelaClear Pigment Lightening Creme,
+Hyaluronic Serum, Hydrating Facial Freshener Hand & Body Nectar, Ultra AA Serum, CC Serum, Oil-Free Moisturizer, Rose Geranium Moisture Veil, Oil-Free Night Repair Creme, Queen Bee Ultimate Eye Serum, Restore I Cleanse with Beta Glucan, MelaClear Pigment Lightening Creme,

 Ceramides are one of several lipids or fatty acids that help hold your skin together- sort of like flexible mortar.
 Skin that is chronically dry and/or mature will benefit from using products that contain these ingredients.
 They restore skin moisture by locking it into the skin, they protect the skin, help reduce inflammation and soften dry, dull skin.

 Panthenol is vitamin B5 and like glycerin, honey, and hyaluronic acid, it has both humectant and moisturizing properties making it a great addition to skincare products for dry, dehydrated, and mature skin.
 Panthenol also has anti-inflammatory properties and may aid in wound healing.
 Oh, and it’s good in hair care products, too.

 Yes, we know you’re probably tired of hearing this, but you can’t worship the sun and have youthful, healthy skin.
 Now, what you choose to use is another story altogether.
 The debate rages about the relative benefits and potential hazards of chemical sunscreens too lengthy to go into here, but whatever you choose, use it or you’ll be inviting all those lines, wrinkles, and pigmentation right back to your face and breakdown of collagen.